tdwg/tcs2/docs/index.md

 The <b>Taxon Concept Standard (TCS)</b>, is the TDWG standard for exchange of taxonomic and nomenclatural data.
-Formerly an XML Schema, and called <i>Taxon Concept Schema</i>, TCS is now a vocabulary standard with terms that can be used in many formats, including CSV, JSON and RDF, and can be used for individual objects as well as entire data sets.
+Formerly an XML Schema, and called <i>Taxon Concept Schema</i>, TCS is now a vocabulary standard with terms that can be used in many formats, including CSV, JSON and RDF, and for individual objects as well as entire data sets.
 TCS can be used alongside or instead of the Darwin Core Taxon class.
+It defines <b>TaxonConcept</b>, <b>TaxonName</b>,
-It provides TaxonConcept, TaxonName, TaxonConceptMapping and NomenclaturalType entities that provide a semantic framework for, and allows more accurate transfer of, taxonomic and nomenclatural data.
+<b>TaxonConceptMapping</b> and <b>NomenclaturalType</b> classes, which provide a
+semantic framework for, and allow more accurate transfer of, taxonomic and nomenclatural data.

 </p>